FuelLabs/fuel-specs/specs/protocol/abi.md

 Note that the first value encoded in the second part starts at `0x10`, in other words: after 16 bytes.
 Which is exactly where the encoded second argument points to.

-Also note that because Sway's array's sizes are fixed, the function signature will contain the information about the length of the array.
+Also note that because Sway uses fixed-size arrays, the function signature will contain information about the length of any array parameters.

 The resulting ABI will be: